DUOLARK/MED-DETECT/README.md

 # MED-DETECT
-Reconciliation tool for electronic healthcare records (EHR) More information can be found at www.duolark.com
+Reconciliation tool for electronic healthcare records (EHR).
+You can find more information at www.duolark.com